wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 1. Setup MFA

 Microsoft has its "Intune" offering to manage mobile and laptop devices and their endpoint.
-BTW: Intune is a separate MDM (Mobile Device Management) product from Azure AD.
+BTW: Intune is a separate MDM (Mobile Device Management) product from Entra ID.

 <hr />